marlonbarrios/Them2028_/README.md

 Outside, a teenager posted:

-“Even death can’t stop the mission.”
+“Even death can’t stop The Mission.”

 And the algorithm learned
 what faith sounds like
-when it applauds.
+when it applauds,
+it multiplies.